L-Cafe/Check-Internet-connectivity/README.md

 # Check-Internet-connectivity
-This small Python script checks Internet connectivity and reboots the router upon failure.
+This Python script checks Internet connectivity and reboots the router upon failure.